Ernie Moss: Management career

-Also a well travelled non-league manager, he spent 1992 to 1994 as assistant manager to Peter Morris at Boston United.
+Also a well-travelled non-League manager, he spent 1992 to 1994 as assistant manager to Peter Morris at Boston United.
 The "Pilgrims" were relegated out of the Conference in 1992–93, and spent 1993–94 in the Northern Premier League.
 He was appointed manager of Gainsborough Trinity in 1995.
 He led Trinity to a fifth-place finish in the Northern Premier League in 1995–96, three points behind champions Bamber Bridge.
 His team finished tenth in 1996–97 but did a cup double, beating Boston United in the final of the Northern Premier League Challenge Cup, and lifting the Peter Swales Shield after victory over league champions Leek Town.
-Trinity finished fifth again in 1997–98, and lost out to Altrincham in the final of the Challenge Cup.
+Trinity finished fifth again in 1997–98 and lost out to Altrincham in the final of the Challenge Cup.

-In June 1998 he took charge at Conference outfit Leek Town, though was dismissed the following year after Leek were relegated, finishing nine points below the safety of Welling United.
+In June 1998, he took charge at Conference club Leek Town.
+However, he was dismissed the following year after Leek were relegated, finishing nine points below the safety of Welling United.
 He was back in charge at Gainsborough by November 1999, replacing Steve Richards.
 He led the club to another tenth-place finish in 1999–2000.
 In 2000, he was appointed assistant manager of Kettering Town under Peter Morris, though the pair were sacked in February 2001, with the club bottom of the Conference.

-He took the reins at Northern Premier League First Division club Matlock Town in 2001, and took the club to a fourteenth-place finish in 2001–02.
+He took the reins at Northern Premier League First Division club Matlock Town in 2001 and took the club to a 14th-place finish in 2001–02.
 He took the "Gladiators" to eighth place in 2002–03, finishing three points off the play-offs.
 Promotion was achieved in 2003–04, as a second-place finish was enough to take the club in the Premier Division.
-He was appointed manager at Conference North club Hucknall Town in 2004, but lost his job after just three months.
+He was appointed manager at Conference North club Hucknall Town in 2004 but lost his job after just three months.
 He returned to the Northern Premier League First Division in January 2005, when he was named manager of Belper Town.
-Belper finished seventeenth in 2004–05, but moved up to ninth in 2005–06, eight points off the play-offs.
-The "Nailers" dropped down to nineteenth in 2006–07, and Moss was sacked.
+Belper finished 17th in 2004–05, but moved up to ninth in 2005–06, eight points off the play-offs.
+The "Nailers" dropped down to 19th in 2006–07, and Moss was sacked.
 Moss went on to coach youngsters at Chesterfield's community scheme and performed scouting missions.